wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 ### Task 2: Populate the sale table

-The data that we will be retrieving to populate the sale table is currently stored as a series of parquet files in the **asadatalake{SUFFIX}** in the data lake (Azure Data Lake Storage Gen 2).
+The data that we will be retrieving to populate the sale table is currently stored as a series of parquet files in the **asadatalake{SUFFIX}** data lake (Azure Data Lake Storage Gen 2).
 This storage account has already been added as a linked service in Azure Synapse Analytics when the environment was provisioned.
 Linked Services are synonymous with connection strings in Azure Synapse Analytics.
 Azure Synapse Analytics linked services provides the ability to connect to nearly 100 different types of external services ranging from Azure Storage Accounts to Amazon S3 and more.

 1. Review the presence of the **asadatalake{SUFFIX}** linked service, by selecting **Manage** from the left menu, and selecting **Linked services** from the blade menu.
 Filter the linked services by the term **asadatalake** to find the **asadatalake{SUFFIX}** item.
 Further investigating this item will unveil that it makes a connection to the storage account using a storage account key.